Yoad-Duani/social_network_fastAPI/README.md

 <br/>

 ![](https://i.ibb.co/nmqWLZG/Whats-App-Image-2023-01-07-at-14-39-22.jpg)
-> Example of docker-compose run on Ubuntu machine
+> Example of docker-compose run on Ubuntu machine. <br/>
+> I am not a professional developer, I have background in the IT field and recently I moved to devops <br/>
+> The architecture could have been better and so the development itself

 ## Getting Started
 #### Docker-compose